nus-cs2103/website-base/admin/tp-constraints.md

 {% call show_constraint("Recommendation-Minimal-Network", recommendation=true) -%}
 It is OK to use a reliable public API %%e.g., Google search%% but we recommend that you have a fallback mechanism (e.g., able to load data using a data file if the network is down).<br>
   %%**Reason:** During the mass peer-testing session, the network access can be intermittent due to high load.
 If your feature cannot be tested due to lack of Internet, that will have to be counted as a major bug, to be fair to those whose app is being tested and bugs found being penalized.%%<br>
   ==If you use NUS data== (e.g., scrape data from an NUS website), please work with [NUS IT](https://nusit.nus.edu.sg/contact/) directly to get their approval first.
 Even well-intentioned use of NUS data without approval can get you into serious trouble (has happened before).
-The teaching team will not be able to get approval for you as the use of NUS data is not a module requirement.
+The teaching team will not be able to get approval for you as the use of NUS data is not a course requirement.
 {%- endcall %}

 {% call show_constraint("Recommendation-Testability", recommendation=true) -%}